pravega/pravega/documentation/src/docs/beginner_dev_guide.md

         readerGroupManager.createReaderGroup("readerGroup", readerGroupConfig);
 }
 ```
-We can attach an Pravega Event Reader to this reader group and read the data from the Pravega Stream `helloStream`.
+We can attach a Pravega Event Reader to this Reader Group and read the data from the Pravega Stream `helloStream`.
 The below snippet creates an EventReader called `reader` and reads the value from the Pravega Stream.

 ```java
 try (EventStreamClientFactory clientFactory = EventStreamClientFactory.withScope("examples",